bcgov/nr-forest-client-commons/certextractor/README.md

 To use the Oracle Database Client Connection Certificate Extractor as part of your openshift deployment, follow these steps:

-1. On your DeploymentConfig, add the initContainers (same as an actual container) 2a.
+1. On your Deployment, add the initContainers (same as an actual container) 2a.
 Set the image as `ghcr.io/bcgov/nr-forest-client-commons/certextractor:X.Y.Z` 2b.
 Create a new ImageStream and reference `ghcr.io/bcgov/nr-forest-client-commons/certextractor:X.Y.Z`